 Request the restriction of processing of your personal information.
 This enables you to ask us to suspend the processing of personal information about you, for example if you want us to establish its accuracy or the reason for processing it.

 Request the transfer of your personal information to another party.
-If you want to: review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact Laura Ring at Pure Dental in writing.
+If you want to: review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact Katy Schulze at Pure Dental in writing.

 Apply for access to the personal information that we hold about you, this includes: